esh04/Clickbait-Identification/README.md

 # Clickbait-Identification
 In this project we have compared the properties of Clickbait titles vs Non-Clickbait titles.
 We have then classified the data using simple classifier models such as SVMs, Logistic Regression and XGBoost. </br>
 The project is done in Hindi.
-Created for the course project of the Spring '21 Course - Computational Linguistics -1.
+Created for the course project of the Spring '21 Course - Computational Linguistics-1.

 ## Tasks
 1. Preprocess the dataset